Grilled and Tender Foil Wrapped Baby Back Ribs

 About the Ribs

 The grilling season has begun as the summer sun rises in the sky.
-And sometime during that season… You might have some delicious baby back ribs on your mind.
+And sometime during this season, you just might have some delicious baby back ribs on your mind.
+Me too.

 These melt-in-the-mouth baby back ribs, made with a homemade dry rub and a wonderful basting sauce, are oh-so-juicy and delicious.